Marcoz88/Android_shopList/README.md

 # Android_shopList

-A simple shopping list application.
-The user should be able to see the items currently on the list, add an item and an amount of that item, and increase/decrease that amount later.
+A simple shopping list application, through which the user is able to see the items currently on the list, add an item with the related amount, and increase/decrease that amount later.

 Architecture:
 The app relies on a SQLite database to save contents in, and have both a helper and